COURSE TITLE:

 B. LEARNING APPLICATION

-In this section you will apply your learning to your professional situation.
+In this section, you will apply your learning to your professional situation.
 This course assumes that most participants are classroom teachers who have access to students.
 If you do not have a classroom available to you, please contact the instructor for course modifications.
-Assignments done in a course forum will show responses from all educators active in the course.
-Feel free to read and respond to others comments.
+Assignments done in a course forum will show responses from all educators who have or are taking the course independently.
+Feel free to read and respond to others' comments.
+Group participants can only view and respond to their group members in the Forum.

 Assignment #10: 400 and 500 Level